Dubai International Financial Centre (DIFC)

 The Dubai International Financial Centre is a business freezone geared towards financial institutions looking to establish operations in Dubai.
 It is an independent jurisdiction under the UAE Constitution and has its own civil and commercial laws, based on English law, which it upholds though its own court system and arbitration centre.
 This covers areas such corporate, commercial, civil, employment, trusts, and securities law.
 UAE criminal and immigration laws still apply however.

 The area is governed by the DIFC Authority and is self regulated under the Dubai Financial Services Authority (DFSA).
 It even has its own financial exchange, the NASDAQ Dubai, which has been in operation since 2005.

-There are currently over 1,200 firms licensed in the freezone with a workforce of around 18,000 and over 280,000 of let office space.
+By mid 2020 there were over 2,500 firms registered in the freezone with a workforce of around 25,000.
 As per the freezone rules all companies enjoy zero tax on income and profits as well as unrestricted repatriation of capital.

-In March 2015 the DIFC announced plans to build a new commercial building in Gate Village as well as a 150 unit retail development which will link together all of the existing buildings.
+In March 2015 the DIFC announced plans to build a new commercial building in Gate Village as well as a 150 unit retail development to link together all the existing buildings.
 The new building, named The Exchange, was completed in March 2018.

 Most people who work here live in neighbouring districts and make use of the excellent road and rail links to commute.
 Sheik Zayed Road, the main highway through Dubai, passes alongside DIFC.

 The metro also passes through DIFC with two stations, Financial Centre and Emirates Towers, serving the district.

 We currently maintain records for 2 sub-communities in Dubai International Financial Centre.

 We currently maintain records for 28 building developments in Dubai International Financial Centre.